NickPyll/Microsoft-70-773-ExamPrep/Exam_Prep.md

 `rxSplit`

+'rxGLM`
+  - use for generalized linear models

 `rxCor`

 `rxPredict`
   - input can be XDF, data.frame, or character string representing XDF
   - `computeResiduals = TRUE` is used to get residual values
+  - In order to calculate standard error:
+    - the original model must be fit with `covCoef=TRUE`
+    - `computeStdErr = TRUE`
+    - specify `interval =`

 `rxQuantile`
   - `rxQuantile("varName", data, probs = seq(0, 1, 0.25))`

 <a name="quiz4"></a>
 ## Quiz 4